shailesh1729/ecg-codec/docs/codec_b/architecture.md

 only signed integer values.

 ### Flattening
-Beyond this point, the window structure of signal is not relevant for quantization and entropy coding purposes in our design.
+Beyond this point, the window structure of the signal is not relevant for quantization and entropy coding purposes in our design.
 Hence, we flatten it (column by column) into a vector
 $\by$ of $m w$ measurements.